LightningSlim/AndroidCalender/README.md

-#this is a android calender programe
+#this is a android calender program
- every can use your android studio to open this program
+ everybody can use your android studio to open this program